DanielOkoronkwo-GDN/NuDiet/README.md

 # NuDiet

 ## Architectural Enhancement: SwiftData + TCA Integration
-To enhance the architecture and user experience, we propose integrating SwiftData alongside The Composable Architecture (TCA).
+To enhance the architecture and user experience, I propose integrating SwiftData alongside The Composable Architecture (TCA).
 This approach enables efficient local filtering and lookup of recipes based on user-defined criteria such as tags and other filters.

-Currently, the server provides a maximum of 50 recipes per response.
-To simplify the initial implementation, pagination will be deferred.
-Instead, all available recipes will be fetched in a single request and persisted locally using SwiftData.
-This allows us to leverage SwiftData’s predicate-based querying for fast, offline-capable filtering.

 Note: As not all recipes may be retrieved initially, certain filter combinations may yield partial results until the complete dataset is available.